guillaumezin/DomoticzEbusd/readme.md

 ## Script examples

-dsVents script to automatically switch from summer mode to auto mode
+dzVents script to automatically switch from summer mode to auto mode
 ```
 -- temperature to decide summer mode
 highTempLevel = 20